splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-compose.md

 * NOTE:  Be sure to account for disk space requirements for the docker volume created above.
 This volume is located in `/var/lib/docker/volumes/` and could grow significantly if there is an extended outage to the SC4S destinations (typically HEC endpoints).
 See the "SC4S Disk Buffer Configuration" section on the Configuration page for more info.

+* IMPORTANT:  When creating the directories below, ensure the directories created match the volume mounts specified in the `docker-compose.yml` file (if used).
+Failure to do this will cause SC4S to abort at startup.

 * Create subdirectories `/opt/sc4s/local` `/opt/sc4s/archive` `/opt/sc4s/tls`